Download Adobe® Acrobat Reader to view PDFs

 Sale of Personal Information

-If you are a California resident, you have the right to:
+As a California resident, you have the following rights regarding your Personal Information:

-We will acknowledge receipt of your request and advise you how long we expect it will take to respond if we are able to verify your identity.
-Requests for specific pieces of Personal Information will require additional information to verify your identity.
+We will acknowledge receipt of your request and advise you how long we expect it will take to respond.
+Requests for specific pieces of Personal Information will require additional verification of identity to protect against unauthorized access.
+We will make good-faith efforts to respond within 45 days, with the possibility of a 45-day extension if reasonably necessary.

 Google Analytics